miketocco/CSC_2100_Final_Project/README.md

 # Maze Escape
-Final group project for Computer Science 1 - CSC 2100
+Computer Science 1 - CSC 2100

-• Collaborated with team to design and build a maze-escape game in C++ for final group project
+• Final project for Computer Science 1, collaborated with team of 4 to build a game in C++ using Visual Studio

-• Independently designed and implemented a map function to display maze to the screen.
-Also collaborated to implemented and debugged the Run function.
+• Independently designed and implemented a feature in program to display maze on the screen for the user

-• Gained experience with OOP, data structures, exception handling, and debugging in MS Visual Studio